SEED-platform/seed/docs/source/setup_docker.rst

     docker ps -a

-You should see something similiar to this if there are no containers.
+You should see something similar to this if there are no containers.

 ::
     CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES